-In 1 Kings 18:21 Elijah cries out, "How long will you go limping with two different opinions: if the Lord is God follow him; but if Baal then follow him."
+In 1 Kings 18:21 Elijah cries out, “How long will you go limping between two different opinions?
+If the Lord is God, follow him; but if Baal, then follow him.”
 A leader cannot be paralyzed by indecisiveness.
 He will take risks rather than do nothing.
-He will soak himself in prayer and in the Word and then rest himself in God's sovereignty as he makes decisions, knowing that he will very likely make some mistakes.
+He will soak himself in prayer and in the word and then rest himself in God’s sovereignty as he makes decisions, knowing that he will very likely make some mistakes.

 17. A Lover

 Here I am speaking directly to men who are husbands and leaders.
 Paul said in Ephesians 5:25, “Husbands, love your wives.”
 Love her!
 Love her!
 What does it profit a man if he gains a great following and loses his wife?
 What have we led people to if they see that it leads us to divorce?
 What we need today are leaders who are great lovers: husbands who write poems for their wives and sing songs to their wives and buy flowers for their wives for no reason at all, except that they love them.

 “What does it profit a man if he gains a great following and loses his wife?”

 We need leaders who know that they should take a day alone with their wives every now and then; leaders who do not fall into the habit of deriding and putting their wives down, especially with careless little asides in public; leaders who speak well of their wives in public and compliment them spontaneously when they are alone; leaders who touch her tenderly at other times besides when they are in bed.

 One of the greatest temptations of a busy leader is to begin to treat his wife as a kind of sex object.
 It starts to manifest itself when the only time he ever kisses her passionately or touches her tenderly is when he’s trying to allure her into bed.
 It is a tragic thing when a wife becomes a mannequin for masturbation.